 What is the Recovery Time after Sculptra Treatment?

 There is no recovery time needed after Sculptra, which is considered a minimally-invasive treatment.
 Most patients return to work or other daily activities immediately.

 How does Sculptra Aesthetic work?

 Sculptra Aesthetic gradually replaces lost collagen.
 Collagen is a key structural component that keeps skin youthful looking and smooth.
 As you age, your body’s collagen production decreases, and you may begin to see wrinkles.
-Sculptra Aesthetic works to correct shallow to deep facial wrinkles and folds, as it replaces lost collagen, which can help provide a refined, more youthful looking appearance.
+Sculptra Aesthetic works to correct shallow to deep facial wrinkles and folds, as it replaces lost collagen, which can help provide a refined, more youthful-looking appearance.

 Am I a good candidate for Sculptra Aesthetic?

-Sculptra® Aesthetic is intended for use in people with healthy immune systems as one-time treatment regimen of up to 4 injection sessions that are scheduled about 3 weeks apart for correction of shallow to deep nasolabial fold contour deficiencies and other facial wrinkles.
+Sculptra® Aesthetic is intended for use in people with healthy immune systems as a one-time treatment regimen of up to 4 injection sessions that are scheduled about 3 weeks apart for correction of shallow to deep nasolabial fold contour deficiencies and other facial wrinkles.
 The number of injections per session varies from person to person.